Select Page

 Most men don’t fake confidence because they’re arrogant.
 They do it because, at some point, they got the message that who they were wasn’t enough.

-So you adapted.
-You learned to act sure when you weren’t.
-To nod along when you had questions.
-To laugh off things that actually hurt.
+When you keep hearing these messages, consciously or not, you adapt.
+You learn to act sure when you aren’t.
+To nod along when you had questions, or to laugh off things that actually hurt.

 You made yourself disappear and, over time, forgot which parts of you were fake and which parts were honest.

-In Self-Esteem by Patrick Fanning and Matthew McKay, they describe how many people carry around silent but toxic beliefs about themselves—like “If I’m not impressive, I’m worthless” or “If I show weakness, I’ll lose respect.”
+In Self-Esteem by Patrick Fanning and Matthew McKay, they describe how many people carry around silent but toxic beliefs about themselves.
+Things like: “If I’m not impressive, I’m worthless” or “If I show weakness, I’ll lose respect.”
 These are examples of cognitive distortions, mental habits that twist how we see ourselves and others.
-Fake confidence often grows out of these distortions—it’s a mask built to protect a fragile self-image.
+Fake confidence often grows out of these distortions.
+It’s a mask we create to protect a fragile self-image.

 And here’s the thing: you can’t feel truly confident if you don’t even know who you are.
-You can’t back yourself if you’ve never taken the time to find out what you believe in, what you stand for, or what matters to you beyond what other people expect.
+If you’ve never taken the time to discover what you believe in, what you stand for, or what matters to you beyond what others expect, how can you ever authentically speak up for yourself?

 Confidence without self-knowledge is just performance.
-But when you know your values—what you care about, what you’ll stand up for, what kind of man you want to be—you don’t need to fake it.
-You just live it.
+But when you know your values – what you care about, what you’ll stand up for, what kind of man you want to be – you don’t need to fake it anymore.
+Then you just start living it.

 Fake confidence is a shield.
 It’s armor.
-It gets you through the room, the interview, the date—but it doesn’t leave you feeling whole.
+It may get you through difficult situations, but doesn’t leave you feeling whole.
 Because deep down, you know the version of you being seen isn’t the real one.

 “Real confidence isn’t the absence of fear.
 It’s your decision to show up anyway—with both feet on the ground, and your whole self intact.”

 Letting go of fake confidence isn’t about tearing yourself down.
-It’s about unlearning the fear that made you perform in the first place—and beginning the much deeper work of discovering who you are when the mask comes off.
+It’s about unlearning the fear that made you perform in the first place, and beginning the much deeper work of discovering who you are when the mask comes off.
+This is long, hard, but essential work.

 Brené Brown writes that “Owning our story and loving ourselves through that process is the bravest thing we’ll ever do.”
-Real confidence doesn’t come from perfecting your image—it comes from embracing your imperfections without shame.
+Real confidence comes from embracing your imperfections without shame.

 It starts with recognizing when you’re acting instead of being.
 Ask yourself: